-PPI Bypass for Enable Commands Enables or disables the OS to skip BIOS Physical Presence Interface (PPI) user prompts when issuing TPM PPI enabled and activate commands.
+Default: Disabled Enable Non-Admin Password Changes Enables or disables the user to change the system and hard drive password without the need for admin password.
+Default: ON Non-Admin Setup Changes Enable UEFI Capsule Firmware Updates Enables or disables BIOS updates through UEFI capsule update packages.
+Default: ON Absolute Enables, disables or permanently disable the BIOS module interface of the optional Absolute Persistence Module service from Absolute Software.
+Default: Enabled TPM 2.0 Security On Select whether or not the Trusted Platform Model (TPM) is visible to the OS.
+Default: ON PPI Bypass for Enable Commands Enables or disables the OS to skip BIOS Physical Presence Interface (PPI) use prompts when issuing TPM PPI enabled and activate commands.
 Default: OFF PPI Bypass for Disable Commands Enables or disables The OS to skip BIOS PPI user prompts when issuing TPM PPI Disable and Deactivate commands.
 Default: OFF PPI Bypass for Clear Commands Enables or disables the operating system to skip BIOS Physical Presence Interface (PPI) user prompts when issuing the Clear command.
-Default: OFF Attestation Enable Enables to control whether the TPM Endorsement Hierarchy is available to the OS.
+Default: OFF Attestation Enable Enables to control whether the TPM Endorsement Hierarchy is available to th OS.
 Disabling this setting restricts the ability to use the TPM for signature operations.
-Default: ON Key Storage Enable Enables to control whether the TPM Endorsement Hierarchy is available to the OS.
-Disabling this setting restricts the ability to use the TPM for storing owner data.
+Default: ON Key Storage Enable Enables to control whether the TPM Endorsement Hierarchy is available to th OS.
+Disabling this setting restricts the ability to use the TPM for storing owned data.
 Default: ON SHA-256 Enables or disables the BIOS and the TPM to use the SHA-256 hash algorithm to extend measurements into the TPM PCRs during BIOS boot.
 Default: ON Clear Enables or disables the computer to clear the PTT owner information, and returns the PTT to the default state.
 Default: OFF TPM State Enables or disables the TPM.
 This is the normal operating state for the TPM when you want to use its complete array of capabilities.
 Default: Enabled SMM Security Mitigation Enables or disables additional UEFI SMM Security Mitigation protections.
-Default: OFF (i) NOTE: This feature may cause compatibility issues or loss of functionality with some legacy tools and applications.
-Intel SGX Enables or disables the Intel Software Guard Extensions (SGX) to provide a secured environment for running code/storing sensitive information.
-Default: Software Control
+Default: OFF () NOTE: This feature may cause compatibility issues or loss of functionality with some legacy tools and applications.